HerrNamenlos123/GenomeScript/README.md

 This function would replace the combat music with the victory music.

 You can add more hooks by modifying `hooks.cpp`.
 The goal is to eventually support all hooks someone would possibly want, so that any mod could at least in theory be written in Lua.
 Do not forget to call `::detour()` AND `::defineLuaTypes()` at the bottom of the file!!!

+To add a hook you will need the full function signature.
+You can get them directly from Ghidra or another decompiler, or alternatively here: (https://github.com/HerrNamenlos123/G3SDK/tree/main/extra-resources)